 Also in F1 for the Dutch Grand Prix’s final years were the Toleman team, the original name of the Enstone team which exists today.
 After failing to qualify for the race in 1981, they qualified with one car in the following year but failed to finish.
 Much like Renault, the team had a high DNF rate at the circuit, with their cars only ever seeing the chequered flag once.
 The only Toleman driver to finish the Dutch Grand Prix was Derek Warwick, who finished fourth in 1983.

 The Red Bull junior team (formerly Toro Rosso, now AlphaTauri) came into existence in 2006, after Red Bull bought the Minardi team.
-Minardi first raced in Formula 1 in 1985, so were present for the most recent running of the Dutch Grand Prix.
+Minardi first raced in Formula 1 in 1985, so were present for the last running of the Dutch Grand Prix in its first stint on the calendar.
 They fielded just one car for the whole season, with Pierluigi Martini reaching the end of a race just three times from the season’s sixteen races.
 Martini qualified in 24th place for the race, but retired as the result of a first lap crash.

 The former Sauber team started life in Formula 1 in 1993, eight years after F1’s last visit to Zandvoort.
 The Alfa Romeo name has previous experience at the Dutch Grand Prix, with the factory team entering the event when they returned as a constructor between 1980 and 1985.
 From their twelve starts, their cars reached the finish line only twice.
 Bruno Giacomelli finished eleventh in 1982, while Mauro Baldi picked up the team’s only points at the circuit with fifth place in 1983.

-The newest team on the grid joined the Formula 1 circus 31 years after the sport last visited the Netherlands.
-The other team named Haas, which competed in Formula 1 in 1985 and 1986, made its debut at the race immediately after the last Dutch Grand Prix!
+The newest team on the grid joined the Formula 1 circus 31 years after the sport stopped visiting Zandvoort.
+The other team named Haas, which competed in Formula 1 in 1985 and 1986 and has no links to the current team, made its debut at the race immediately after the last Dutch Grand Prix.